MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/clustered-indexes.md

   - If only one index is created on the table, make it clustered. ![Warning icon](images/Aa658028.WarningIcon(en-us,AX.60).gif "Warning icon")

-  - Create a clustering index on the key on all group and main tables.
+  - Create a clustered index on the key on all group and main tables.

 > [!NOTE]
-> <P>The ClusterIndex table property determines which index on a table is clustered.</P>
+> <P>The ClusteredIndex table property determines which index on a table is clustered.</P>

 Carefully consider how to cluster your transaction tables.
 They have many records and receive many database operations.
 There is a great potential to improve speed and reduce memory usage.

-It advantageous if records are usually inserted at the end of the index, for example, if the index contains the current date as part of the key.
+It's advantageous if records are usually inserted at the end of the index, for example, if the index contains the current date as part of the key.

 The advantages of having a cluster index are as follows: